mattstonge/riscv_summit_devdays_fedora_AI_workshop/riscv-workshop.md

 ## EXERCISE One (B):
-Since we have flashed the microSD cards in advance (for time saving measures), we'll jump straight into installation of the microSD card into your desktop.
+Since we have flashed 1TB NVMe drives in advance (for time saving measures), we'll jump straight into installation of the microSD card into your desktop.

 > Please Note: If at any time during the exercise, you have difficulty or a question - please raise your hand.